 The custodial sentence is primarily directed towards involved members of management or responsible employees.
-The Danish State Prosecutor for Serious Economic and International Crime has unofficially announced that he will, in general, request unconditional imprisonment in cartel cases, and that, in his view, the custodial sentence of up to one-and-a-half years applies if the estimated total value of the crime (eg, a price-fixing cartel) is more than 10,000 kroner, and the custodial sentence of up to six years applies if the estimated value of the crime is more than 500,000 kroner.
+The Danish State Prosecutor for Serious Economic and International Crime has unofficially announced that he will, in general, request unconditional imprisonment in cartel cases, and that, in his view, the custodial sentence of up to one and a half years applies if the estimated total value of the crime (eg, a price-fixing cartel) is more than 10,000 kroner, and the custodial sentence of up to six years applies if the estimated value of the crime is more than 500,000 kroner.
 It remains to be seen whether the courts will follow the view of the State Prosecutor.
 In a pending case concerning the Danish demolition business, the State Prosecutor for Serious Economic and International Crime has charged six companies for coordinating bids in procurement procedures, and, for the first time in Danish competition law practice, made a claim for imprisonment of the managing employees in some of the companies.

 The criteria to satisfy in order to obtain withdrawal of charges are the following:

 - the authorities are presented with new evidence enabling the authorities to conduct an investigation or to establish a cartel offence;

 - the undertaking in question cooperates with the authorities throughout the processing of the case;

 - the undertaking ends its participation in the cartel no later than at the time of applying for leniency; and